Deep Neural Networks and Tabular Data: A Survey: Related Work

 \section{Related Work}

-To the best of our knowledge, there is no study dedicated exclusively to the application of deep neural networks to tabular data, spanning the areas of supervised and unsupervised learning and data synthesis.
+To the best of our knowledge, there is no study dedicated exclusively to the application of deep neural networks to tabular data, spanning the areas of supervised and unsupervised learning, data synthesis, and interpretability.
 Prior works cover some of these aspects, but none of them systematically discusses the existing approaches in the broadness of this survey.
-We also could not find any work that reviews state-of-the-art approaches for synthesizing tabular data using deep neural networks.

 However, there are some works that cover parts of the domain.
-There is a comprehensive analysis of common approaches for categorical data encoding as a preprocessing step for deep neural networks by \citet{hancock2020survey}.
-The survey's authors compared existing methods for categorical data encoding on various tabular data sets and different deep learning architectures.
+There is a comprehensive analysis of common approaches for categorical data encoding as a preprocessing step for deep neural networks by Hancock \& Khoshgoftaar \cite{hancock2020survey}.
+The authors compared existing methods for categorical data encoding on various tabular data sets and different deep learning architectures.
 We also discuss the key categorical data encoding methods in Section \ref{sec:data_encoding}.

+A recent survey by Sahakyan et al. \cite{sahakyan2021explainable} summarizes explanation techniques in the context of tabular data.
+Hence, we do not provide a detailed discussion of explainable machine learning for tabular data in this paper.
+However, for the sake of completeness, we present some of the most relevant works in Section \ref{sec:explanation} and highlight open challenges in this area.

-\citet{gorishniy2021revisiting} empirically evaluated a large number of state-of-the-art deep learning approaches for tabular data on a wide range of data sets.
-Interestingly, the authors demonstrated that a tuned deep neural network model with the ResNet-like architecture~\citep{he2016deep} shows comparable performance to some state-of-the-art deep learning approaches for tabular data.
+Gorishniy et al. \cite{gorishniy2021revisiting} empirically evaluated a large number of state-of-the-art deep learning approaches for tabular data on a wide range of data sets.
+The authors demonstrated that a tuned deep neural network model with a ResNet-like architecture~\citep{he2016deep} shows comparable performance to some state-of-the-art deep learning approaches for tabular data.